 Step 2: Here, you will see a heading for Switch to Windows 10 Home or Switch to Windows 10 Pro, depending on which version can be enabled on your device.
 Below that, select the option that says Go to the Store.

-Step 3: A Store window will open with the option to Switch Out of S mode.
-Select Get to begin the update, and confirm.
-This could require Administrator access.
+Step 3: A Store window will pop up with the option to Switch Out of S mode.
+Choose Get to start running the update, and confirm.
+There is a chance that this requires Admin access.

 |Windows 10 Home||Windows 10 Pro||Windows 10 S Mode|